Your child can get pneumonia straight after fighting off another infection, such as a cold or flu.

 - being irritable

-- your child's nostrils getting wider as they breathe
+- their nostrils get wider when they breathe

-- your child using their tummy muscles more than usual for breathing
+- they use their tummy muscles more than usual for breathing

-- your child's ribs seeming to 'suck in' as they breathe
+- their ribs 'suck in' as they breathe

-- your child not drinking as much as usual or refusing drinks
+- they are not drinking as much as usual or refusing drinks

 Tests your child may need